mhertel278/Data_Bootcamp_Capstone_Project/README.md

 ## Analysis Phase

+Once the datasets had been cleaned and joined our team was able to produce initial visualizations using Seaborn.
+A variety of visualizations including bar charts, line graphs, scatter plots, swarm graphs, and linear regression plots, allowed us to identify outliers and decide what inputs were crucial and which ones just created noise.
+As a second step new visualizations were created in Tableau to include in the final dashboard as well as make some of the visualizations interactive.

 ## Database
 (3 - 4 sentence summary from Michael)

 ## Machine Learning Model
 # Preliminary Data Preprocessing

 After our database was connected to our machine learning model, several steps were taken to preprocess the data.
 In order to make the dataset more compatible with the model, we dropped the date column, as it only contained unique values.
 We also dropped a row that contained an extreme outlier.
+We converted the entries in the 'Holiday' column from strings into integers so that the model could process the entries.
 We scaled the data, and ran the machine learning model with both scaled and unscaled data.
 We discovered that scaling our data did not make any difference to the accuracy score in this model.

 # Preliminary Feature Engineering and Selection